techmilldenton/flintconf/_features/features-resources.md

 title: Resources
 icon: write
 ---
-understand what programs, organizations, and tools are available to you to help you be successful
+discover programs, organizations, and tools available to you to help you succeed